AbdulMattee/gen-v/README.md

 ## Updating Variables

-You may not want to create a whole new `.env` file but just want the newly added variables, you can use the `--update` or `-u` option to update your existing `.env`.
-This will add all the new variables at the end of your `.env` file with the time
+If you only want to add newly added variables to your existing .env file, use the `--update` or `-u` option.
+This will append the new variables at the end of your .env file with the current time.

 ```
 # Newly added env variables (time)